belhassen07/abracodeabra/_posts/web_basics/html/2017-12-18-alt-is-so-important.markdown

 # For Search engine optimization sake

-Search engine loves alt, that means they want to know information about your image, so they look at alt attribute value; so if you care about SEO, add the alt. you can learn more basic things about SEO [in this youtube playlist course](https://www.youtube.com/watch?v=bpE-bIX1z9M&list=PLWjCJDeWfDddFOJYmcgNnUIhUHcsNEBTd)
+Search engines love alt, that means they want to know information about your image, so they look at alt attribute value; so if you care about SEO, add the alt. you can learn more basic things about SEO [in this youtube playlist course](https://www.youtube.com/watch?v=bpE-bIX1z9M&list=PLWjCJDeWfDddFOJYmcgNnUIhUHcsNEBTd)

  **So yes, alt matters!**